-On April 28, 2016, we had outstanding 171,476,571 ordinary shares.
+On May 10, 2019, we had outstanding 152,239,508 ordinary shares.
 Each ordinary share is entitled to one vote upon each of the matters to be presented at the meeting.
 Under our Articles of Association, the meeting will be properly convened if at least two shareholders attend the meeting in person or sign and return proxies, provided that they hold shares representing more than 50% of our voting power.
 This is known as a quorum.
-If a quorum is not present within half an hour from the time scheduled for the meeting, the meeting will be adjourned for one week (to the same day, time and place), or to a day, time and place proposed by the Chairman of our board of directors with the consent of the majority of the voting power represented at the meeting in person or by proxy and voting on the adjournment.
+If a quorum is not present within half an hour from the time scheduled for the meeting, the meeting will be adjourned for one week (to the same day, time and place), or to a day, time and place proposed by the Chairman of our Board of Directors with the consent of the majority of the voting power represented at the meeting in person or by proxy and voting on the adjournment.
 Any two shareholders who attend an adjourned meeting in person or by proxy will constitute a quorum, regardless of the number of shares they hold or represent.
-Under Israeli law, broker non-votes and abstentions will be counted toward the required quorum, but will then have no effect on whether the requisite vote is obtained (that is, they will not be counted as voting for or against the proposals).
+Under Israeli law, broker non-votes and abstentions will be counted toward the required quorum, but will then have no effect on whether the requisite vote is obtained (that is, they will not be counted as voting for or against the proposals to be presented at the meeting).

 If a shareholder holds ordinary shares through a bank or broker it is critical for that holder to cast a vote if that holder wants it to count.
 Please note that a shareholder's bank or broker can no longer vote uninstructed shares in the election of directors on a discretionary basis.
-Thus, if a shareholder holds ordinary shares through a bank or broker and does not instruct the bank or broker how to vote, no votes will be cast on that shareholder's behalf except with respect to Item 2.
+Thus, if a shareholder holds ordinary shares through a bank or broker and does not instruct the bank or broker how to vote, no votes will be cast on that shareholder's behalf except with respect to Item 2 below.
 The shareholder's bank or broker will, however, continue to have discretion to vote any uninstructed shares on the ratification of the appointment and compensation of Check Point's independent registered public accounting firm (Item 2 of this Proxy Statement).

-Our board of directors unanimously recommends that you vote "FOR" all proposals under Items 1 through 4 below.
+Our Board of Directors unanimously recommends that you vote "FOR" all proposals under Items 1 through 5 below.

-BENEFICIAL OWNERSHIP OF SECURITIES BY CERTAIN BENEFICIAL OWNERS AND MANAGEMENT; EXECUTIVE COMPENSATION
+BENEFICIAL OWNERSHIP OF SECURITIES BY CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

-The following table shows information as of April 1, 2016 for (i) each person who, to our knowledge, beneficially owns more than 5% of our outstanding ordinary shares, and (ii) our executive officers and directors as a group.
-The information in the table below is based on 172,089,686 ordinary shares outstanding as of April 1, 2016.
+The following table shows information as of May 10, 2019 for (i) each person who, to our knowledge, beneficially owns more than 5% of our outstanding ordinary shares, and (ii) our executive officers and directors as a group.
+The information in the table below is based on 152,239,508 ordinary shares outstanding as of May 10, 2019.

-Name Number of shares beneficially owned (1) % of class of shares (2) Number of options/RSUs (3) Exercise prices of options Dates of expiration of options Gil Shwed 31,583,878 17.7% 6,620,000 \$29.49 - \$83.59 June 28, 2017 - June 8, 2022 Marius Nacht 21,214,986 12.3% 0 All directors and officers as a group (14 persons including Messrs.
-Shwed and Nacht)(4) 54,706,203 30.3% 8,400,500 \$29.49 - \$83.59 April 28, 2017 - June 8, 2022
+Number of shares Number of beneficially % of class of options/RSUs Exercise prices Name owned (1) shares (2) (3) of options Dates of expiration of options Gil Shwed (4) 28,643,969 18.4% 3,680,000 \$ 83.59 - \$114.95 June 8, 2022 - June 19, 2025 Massachusetts Financial Services (5) 12,658,864 8.3% - - - All directors and officers as a group (13 persons including Mr. Shwed)(4) 36,484,419 23.2% 5,185,092 \$ 49.50 - \$114.95 June 24, 2020 - December 13, 2025